 Another advantage to a pension scheme would be if you were ever made redundant or became unemployed for any reason.
 Your pension pot does not affect your entitlement to state benefits, whereas an ISA counts towards savings, which can affect your entitlement to certain means-tested benefits.

-Depending on the funds in which your pension pot is invested in, there is an investment risk with a pension, and your pot has the capacity to fall as well as rise in value.
+Depending on the funds in which your pension pot is invested, there is an investment risk with a pension, and your pot has the capacity to fall as well as rise in value.
 You can normally choose lower-risk funds according to your attitude towards risk, but even with these there is the possibility, albeit a lower one, that the fund you are invested in falls in value.

 If you put your money into a cash ISA it will carry no investment risk at all, though it is at risk from the eroding effects of inflation.
-The only other consideration is if the bank or building society goes bust, but you are protected for up to £75,000 per institution under the Financial Services Compensation Scheme (FSCS).
-For people seeking a better return from their cash ISA, then a stocks & shares ISA may be a consideration, but as with pensions, these involve more investment risk.
+The only other consideration is if the bank or building society goes bust, but you are protected for up to £85,000 per institution under the Financial Services Compensation Scheme (FSCS).
+For people seeking a better return from their cash ISA, a stocks & shares ISA may be a consideration, but as with pensions, these involve more investment risk.

 You can't currently access your pension pot until the age of 55, but this will be pushed back at the same pace as the State Retirement Age and it will move to age 57 in 2028.